AIML-research/AIML-research.github.io/_pages/openings.md

 ## Want to work with us?

 ### PhD/PostDoc positions
-We are always looking for talented and highly motivated students from Computer Science or a closely related discipline interested in the research and development of AI/ML methods in the areas of i) Adaptive learning/ continual learning, ii) Responsible AI (esp. fairness-aware learning, xAI, resilient-ML) and iii) Generative AI (esp. for temporal data, image data, graphs).
+We are always looking for talented and highly motivated students from Computer Science or a closely related discipline interested in the research and development of AI/ML methods in the areas of: i) Adaptive learning/ continual learning, ii) Responsible AI (esp. fairness-aware learning, xAI, resilient-ML) and iii) Generative AI (esp. for temporal data, image data, graphs).

 **Candidate profile**
 <ul>